 SECTOR RESIDENCE MILK ANIMAL BEEF CATTLE GARDEN

-N 2.8 None None 3.8
+N 2.8 None 4.7 3.6

 NNE 2.9 None None 4.7

 NE 3.3 None 3.4 4.8

 ENE 4.2 None 4.1 4.6

 Е 3.0 None None None

 ESE 3.8 None None None

 SE 1.8 None 2.4 4.4

 SSE 2.0 None 3.6 2.1

-S 1.1 None 2.5 2.2
+S 1.1 None 2.5 1.5

 SSW 1.3 None 2.0 3.6

 SW 1.1 None 2.3 1.6

 WSW 1.0 None 3.6 2.0

 W 1.1 None 2.7 None

-WNW 1.1 None 2.7 None
+WNW 1.1 None None None

-NW 3.6 None 4.5 4.3
+NW 3.6 None 4.5 3.7

 NNW 1.8 None 2.8 2.8

 ODCM 4.1.2.2.1 requires a new controlling receptor to be identified if the land use census identifies a location that yields a calculated receptor dose greater than the one in current use.
-No change in the controlling receptor was required as a result of the 2011 land use census.
-The current controlling receptor as described in ODCM Table 3-7 is a child in the WSW Sector at 1.2 miles
+No change in the controlling receptor was required as a result of the 2012 land use census.
+The current controlling receptor as described in ODCM Table 3-7 is a child in the WSW Sector at 1.0 miles.

 ODCM 4.1.2.2.2 requires that whenever the land use census identifies a location which would yield a calculated dose (via the same ingestion pathway) 20% greater than that of a current indicator station, the new location must become a REMP station (if samples are available).
-The 2011 land use census did not identify a garden which yielded a calculated dose 20% greater than that for any of the current indicator stations for vegetation.
-The results of the census were corroborated by inquiries to the county extension agents in the 5 counties in the vicinity of the plant.
+The 2012 land use census did not identify a garden which yielded a calculated dose 20% greater than that for any of the current indicator stations for vegetation.

-As required by Note f of Table 2-1, the annual survey of the Altamaha River for approximately 25 miles downstream of the plant was conducted on December 12, 2011 to identify any withdrawal of river water for drinking purposes (usually the survey is approximately 50 miles but was shortened in 2011 due to low river water level).
+As required by Note f of Table 2-1, the annual survey of the Altamaha River for approximately 50 miles downstream of the plant was conducted on December 10, 2012 to identify any withdrawal of river water for drinking purposes.
 No sources of withdrawal for drinking water were identified.
-Peanuts were being irrigated at Clarke's Farm about 3/4 mile downstream of Station #172 river water sampling station.
-Information obtained from the Georgia Department of Natural Resources in October 2011 indicated that no surface water withdrawal permits for agricultural or drinking purposes had been issued for this stretch of the Altamaha River between the 2010 survey and the 2011 survey.
+Information obtained from the Georgia Department of Natural Resources in September 2012 indicated that no surface water withdrawal permits for agricultural or drinking purposes had been issued for this stretch of the Altamaha River between the 2011 survey and the 2012 survey.
 Should it be determined that river water downstream of the plant is being used for drinking, the sampling and analysis requirements for drinking water found in Table 2-1 would be implemented.
+Irrigation equipment was identified at Clarke's Farm about \(^3\)4 mile downstream of Station \(^1172\) river water sampling station.
+The equipment is potentially used to irrigate peanuts.
+Mr. Clarke was contacted in September and November of 2012 and he stated that he has not irrigated his peanut crop from the river in 2012.
+Should it be determined that river water downstream of the plant is being used for irrigation, additional sampling and analysis of the crop would be implemented.